 - Cost -- An 8-way hand-tied coil foundation adds $600 to the cost of our sofas.

 Simplicity Sofas offers a choice of three different cushion constructions.
-All are backed by 10 year warranties.
 All of our cushions have a total height of 8.5"

 1) 2.5 density HR (High Resilience) Ultracel foam cushions.
 (This is our "firm" cushion option.)

-Our super premium quality cushions retain will retain their shape and resilience for 10 years or more.
+Our super premium quality cushions should retain their shape and resilience for 10 years or more.
 [Resilience is the ability for a cushion to "bounce back" to its original shape and loft after someone has been sitting on it.]

 Ultracel is also eco-friendly, fabricated using a soybean derivitive that reduces the need for petroleum-based ingredients by approximately 20%.

 3) Spring-down cushions.
 (This is our "plush" cushion option.)

 Spring Down cushions are designed for a softer initial feel but to be highly supportive once compressed.
 To achieve this, the heart of the cushion is a pocketed coil spring unit (also known as a Marshall unit) made with 15 gauge tempered steel springs that are individually wrapped in a fabric cover and mechanically tied together to create a complete innerspring core.
 The spring core is then surrounded with a border of 2.5 density Ultracel foam.